 She was called to First Presbyterian Church in Boise in 2004 after serving a large church in Grosse Pointe Farms, Michigan.
 She is the Minister of Christian Formation, guiding and leading the congregation and community in ministry opportunities that nurture the young and the young at heart.

 She is active in the Presbytery, Synod and National Church serving as a commissioner, member of special task forces, youth ministry advocate and other capacities.
 She volunteers in the Boise community including through her children's schools, St Luke's Women's Celebration and St. Al's Children's Classic.

-Garth serves as the Contemporary Worship Music Director at First Presbyterian Church and participates on the Worship and Communications Committees.
+Garth serves as the Director of Worship arts at First Presbyterian Church and participates on the Worship and Communications Committees.
 Garth obtained his Bachelor of Science at University of Wisconsin-River Falls: Broad Area Music with an emphasis in Piano & Composition and Broad Area Business with an emphasis in Finance.
 Also, he received his Certification in Worship Leadership Studies at St. Stephen's University â€“ New Brunswick.
 For 17 years, Garth worked as an Office Administrator and Executive Director for law firms overseeing management, human resources, operations, finance, and information services.
 In March 2011, he stepped down from working in the legal arena to pursue music full-time and more fully nurture and grow the gifts and talents given to him.
 He has twenty-five years of worship experience, nine years were as Director of Worship.
 For those nine years, he has served as a Director of Music and Worship Leader for various denominations in a variety of worship styles, and directed choirs, praise bands, and orchestras.

 Hopes: Having God-centered worship services that celebrate what has, what is, and yet to come for God's Kingdom through various worship arts.